Etravirine

-Etravirine is licensed in the United States, Canada, Israel, Russia, Australia and the European Union, and is under regulatory review in Switzerland.
+Etravirine is licensed in the United States, Canada, Israel, Russia, Australia, New Zealand, and the European Union, and is under regulatory review in Switzerland.

-Indications and dosage
+Medical uses

+In the US, etravirine is indicated for the treatment of HIV-1 infection in treatment-experienced patients aged two years of age and older.

-Etravirine, in combination with other anti-retrovirals, is indicated for the treatment of human immunodeficiency virus type 1 (HIV-1) infection in antiretroviral treatment-experienced adult patients, who have evidence of viral replication and HIV-1 strains resistant to a non-nucleoside reverse transcriptase inhibitor (NNRTI) and other antiretroviral agents.
+In the EU, etravirine, in combination with a boosted protease inhibitor and other antiretrovirals, is indicated for the treatment of human-immunodeficiency-virus-type-1 (HIV-1) infection in antiretroviral-treatment-experienced people aged six years of age and older.

-The recommended dose of etravirine is 200 mg (2 x 100 mg tablets, or 1 x 200 mg tablet as of 03/18/2011) taken twice daily following a meal.
-The type of food does not affect the exposure to etravirine.

 Contraindication

-Each 100 mg etravirine tablet contains 160 mg of lactose.
-Patients with rare hereditary problems of galactose intolerance, the Lapp lactase deficiency or glucose-galactose malabsorption should not take this medicine.
+People with rare hereditary problems of galactose intolerance, the Lapp lactase deficiency or glucose-galactose malabsorption should not take this etravine.

+Adverse effects

+In 2009, the FDA prescribing information for etravirine was modified to include "postmarketing reports of cases of Stevens–Johnson syndrome, toxic epidermal necrolysis, and erythema multiforme, as well as hypersensitivity reactions characterized by rash, constitutional findings, and sometimes organ dysfunction, including liver failure."

 Mechanism of action

 Etravirine is a second-generation non-nucleoside reverse transcriptase inhibitor (NNRTI), designed to be active against HIV with mutations that confer resistance to the two most commonly prescribed first-generation NNRTIs, mutation K103N for efavirenz and Y181C for nevirapine.
 This potency appears to be related to etravirine's flexibility as a molecule.
 Etravirine is a diarylpyrimidine (DAPY), a type of organic molecule with some conformational isomerism that can bind the enzyme reverse transcriptase in multiple conformations, allowing for a more robust interaction between etravirine and the enzyme, even in the presence of mutations.
-Other diarylpyrimidine-analogues are currently being used as anti-HIV agents, notably rilpivirine.

-Warnings and risks

-In 2009, the prescribing information for etravirine was modified to include "postmarketing reports of cases of Stevens–Johnson syndrome, toxic epidermal necrolysis and erythema multiforme, as well as hypersensitivity reactions characterized by rash, constitutional findings, and sometimes organ dysfunction, including liver failure.
-Intelence therapy should be immediately discontinued when signs and symptoms of severe skin or hypersensitivity reactions develop."

-Repositioning

-Etravine has been studied for use in a drug repositioning application.
-In a paper published in the medical journal Movement Disorders, etravirine was shown to cause an increase in frataxin production.
-Frataxin deficiency is a key component to Friedreich's ataxia, a genetically inherited disease that causes the progressive loss of coordination and muscle strength leading to motor incapacitation and the full-time use of a wheelchair.